Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 Hydraulic Hand Pump
 -------------------

 The hydraulic hand pump is located inboards of the throttle quadrant, near the pilot’s left leg.
-It is used to manually add hydraulic pressure for brake operation (with gear handle in the down position) or for refuelling probe operation in case of a failure in the hydraulic system.
+It is used to manually add hydraulic pressure for brake operation (with gear handle in the down position) or for refueling probe operation in case of a failure in the hydraulic system.

 .. _lvc: